 3. Be Disciplined About Shoes

 Think head to toe, except in reverse.
 Start with your feet and remember you only have two!
 The trick here is to find a set of kicks to wear casually and for semi-formal situations.
 Ladies, forget the heels, and gents, wingtips: verboten.
 Grab the all-purpose set of travel shoes you can wear with jeans or something nicer.
-If you like to exercise a pair of cross-trainers can also make the cut.
+If you like to exercise while you travel, a pair of cross-trainers can also make the cut.

 4. Check the Weather

 Check the weather ahead of time so you can anticipate what clothes you will need and what can stay home.
-You can still make a carry-on happen, even if you’re packing light for cold weather or even packing rainy season..
+You can still make a carry-on happen, even if you’re packing light for cold weather or even packing rainy season.
 It helps to know if you will really need that parka or if it's safe to stay at home.
 Same goes for things like wool socks, mittens, bathing suits, tank tops, and other weather-specific clothing items.
-If your 10 day trip requires packing bulky sweaters, then compression sacs are your friends—you can squish down even the fluffiest sweater or scarf.
+If your 10-day trip requires packing bulky sweaters, then compression sacs are your friends—you can squish down even the fluffiest sweater or scarf.

 Expert Tip!
 Wear your bulkiest clothes and shoes on the plane.